-A precious fabric with splendid decorations, full of light and colors: the lampas has fascinated for centuries due to its richness and exclusivity and even today is one of the most popular fabrics for furnishings and decoration.
+A precious fabric with splendid decorations, full of light and colors: the lampas has fascinated for centuries due to its richness and exclusivity and even today is one of the most appreciated fabrics for furnishings and decoration.

 Lampasso Svezia perla-avorio | Tessitura Bevilacqua